The following is a guest post from Orthodox theologian and author Brad Jersak (PhD).

 And this is the front line of the spiritual battle ensuing in a theatre near you on March 3.
 The Shack wades headlong into the fray, exposing the heresy and idolatry of god the retributive punisher with the one true God who speaks and acts exactly like Christ!
 The God of The Shack fails to live down to our militaristic, violent, vengeful, patriarchal expectations and theological presumptions.

 Well, that kind of behaviour got Jesus crucified, so we shouldn’t be surprised if it gets Young’s movie a few haters.

-And this is precisely why The Shack is so important right now.
+And this is precisely why The Shack movie is so important right now.
 It unveils toxic representations of God as an emperor with no clothes.
 And it displaces them with the cruciform God of the Gospels—the self-giving, radically forgiving, co-suffering God of love revealed in Christ.

 In a year when the Sanhedrin in America were guilty of campaigning for a crueler, condemning and more exclusive deity, The Shack movie will be a welcome anti-venom for religion-poisoned viewers who come to behold the face of Love and say, “If God were like that, I’d give him one more chance.”